 Company Overview of Pioneer Hi-Bred International, Inc.

 Pioneer Hi-Bred International, Inc. develops and supplies plant genetic seeds to farmers in the United States and internationally.
 It offers alfalfa, canola, corn/maize, cotton, inoculants, mustard, pearl millet, rice, sorghum, soybeans, sunflowers, and wheat seeds.
 The company also provides agronomic support and services.
 It markets its products through a network of distributors and sales representatives.
 Pioneer Hi-Bred International, Inc. was formerly known as Hi-Bred Corn Company and changed its name to Pioneer Hi-Bred International, Inc. in 1970.
-The company was founded in 1926 and is based in Johnston, Iowa.
-As of October 1, 1999, Pioneer Hi-Bred International, Inc. operates as a subsi...
+The company was founded in 1926 and is based in Johnston, Iowa with a research center in Stoneville, Mississippi; and a location in Manitoba, ...

 P.O.
 Box 1000

 Compensation as of Fiscal Year 2013.